ALL FIELDS REQUIRED*

 The term whistleblower refers to anyone who reports an employer for violating the law or breaching public policies.
 Blowing the whistle on an employer’s unlawful acts is the right of every employee in California and around the country.
 The law helps encourage whistleblowing by offering protections for employees who speak out about violations.
-Learn about your rights as a whistleblower with help from a Los Angeles wrongful termination attorney at The Law Office of Omid Nosrati.
+Learn about your rights as a whistleblower with help from a Los Angeles whistleblower protection lawyer at The Law Office of Omid Nosrati.
 We have more than 10 years of experience in this field and can handle your claim with the utmost skill.

 Several federal and state laws are in place to protect whistleblowers.
 The main law in The Golden State is the California Whistleblower Protection Act.
 Under this act, employees are free to report issues in the workplace without fear of retaliation.
 Issues can include fraud, embezzlement, wasting the city’s resources, abuse of authority, law violations, or threats to public or employee health and safety.
 The act protects employees from retaliation with provisions such as:

 The California Whistleblower Protection Act grew stronger with the passing of three additional laws back in 2014.
 The new laws expand the prohibition of retaliation against employees to include employees who report suspicions of violations internally, such as to a supervisor within the organization, as well as employees who report to external public bodies investigating violations.

 Beyond the employer, liability can now fall upon any entity that acts on behalf of the employer to retaliate against the employee.
 Even if reporting a violation goes beyond your job duties, the state’s whistleblower laws protect you from retaliation.